 Support and enhance the multistakeholder model

+What is Multistakeholder Model?
+Are we talking about the terms used in a vague and undefined manner in ICANN Jorgen or it has been defined elsewhere , in the latter case please identify where it has been defined

-Maintain the security, stability, and resiliency of the Internet DNS
+Maintain the security, stability, and resiliency of the Internet DNS,Please provide refernces in which ,at least the security of the internet is described

+In fact since 2013, there are a lot of doubt about the security of the internet as it is not clear whether we are talking about SECURITY OF DNS or Network Security or dat security or what?
+Should the security is limited to DNS then we need to either describe or define what is it or cross reference areas in which the DNS SECURITY HAS BEEN ELABORATED

-Meet the needs and expectation of the global customers and partners of the IANA services
+Meet the needs and expectation of the global( DO WE MEAN WORLDWIDE CUSTOMER ?)Also are we talking about existing and future needs or only existing needs? customers and partners of the IANA services

+What is the difference between IANA customrS and IANA partnerS?

 Maintain the openness of the Internet.

+What do we mean by openness?
+Transparency, open architecture, or what?

-NTIA also specified that it would not accept a proposal that replaces the NTIA role with a government-led or an intergovernmental organization solution.
+NTIA also specified that ” it would not accept a proposal that replaces the NTIA role with a government-led or an intergovernmental organization solution. “

+Put that sentence in italic and between inverted commas

 During discussions around the transition process, the community raised the broader topic of the impact of the change on ICANN's accountability given its historical contractual relationship with the United States and NTIA.
-Accountability in this context is defined, according to the NETmundial multistakeholder statement, as the existence of mechanisms for independent checks and balances as well as for review and redress.
+Accountability in this context may be defined, , as the existence of mechanisms for independent checks and balances as well as for review and redress.

+Reasons

+NeMundial output was a non binding document and thus it is better to avoid direct cross reference to that statement

-The concerns raised during these discussions around the transition process indicate that the existing ICANN accountability mechanisms do not yet meet stakeholder expectations.
-Recent statements made by various stakeholders suggest that current accountability mechanisms need to be reviewed and, if need be, improved, amended, replaced, or supplemented with new mechanisms (see for instance ATRT recommendations).
-Considering that the NTIA has stressed that it is expecting community consensus regarding the transition, a failure to meet stakeholder expectations with regards to accountability may create a situation where NTIA does not accept the IANA transition proposal as meeting its conditions.
+The concerns raised during these discussions around the transition process indicate that the existing ICANN accountability mechanisms do not yet meet stakeholder expectations.(in what sense) what is the stakeholder expectations.?
+Who is the stakeholder or its constituencies?
+Are we talking about what currently understood by existing ICANN community or we need to look into the matter more deeply and more democratically?
+Recent statements made by various stakeholders suggest that current accountability mechanisms need to be reviewed and, , improved, amended, replaced, or supplemented with new mechanisms, when required (see for instance ATRT recommendations).
+Considering that the NTIA has stressed that “it is expecting community consensus regarding the transition”, a failure to meet stakeholder expectations with regards to accountability may create a situation where NTIA does not accept the IANA transition proposal as meeting its conditions.
 Thus reviewing ICANN’s accountability mechanisms was considered to be crucial for the transition process.

+FURTHER COMMENTS

+Throughout this document reference is made only to transition action whereas the scope of accountability is more general and goes beyond the transition action .

 The CCWG-Accountability reviewed these guidelines as well as took into consideration inputs from the session organized during ICANN 50 in London, on 26 June 2014, titled “Enhancing ICANN Accountability”.
-Of particular interest were some questions raised by Professor Jan Aart Scholte, from the University of Gothenburg:
+Of particular interest were some questions raised,

+Reason for deletion

+With all due respect to the professor JAN Aart Sholte ,in a public document usually reference is not made to individual

-Accountability to whom?
+*Accountability to whom?

 What is accountability?

-Accountability for what purpose?
+Accountability for what purpose? “

+Who is accountable to whom

-The purpose of this section is to provide the view of the CCWG-Accountability on these fundamental questions, clarifying the issues at stake, in order to guide the work of the group going forward.
+The purpose of this section is to provide the preliminary views of the CCWG-Accountability on these fundamental questions, clarifying the issues at stake, in order to guide the work of the group going forward.

 To whom should ICANN be accountable?